durannumit/valorant-guide/README.md

 <p align="center">
 Valorant Guide app is a small demo application to demonstrate Flutter application tech-stacks with a MobX and Provider.
+I don't have design file so just tried to do what I see.
 It's still under development and open for PR.
 </p>

 ### Libraries & Tools Used